 As described in Note 1 to the consolidated financial statements, management believes that the Company has sufficient funding available to it at the date of approval of these financial statements and that it will be able to continue as a going concern for a period of at least twelve months from the date of these financial statements.
-In making this assessment, management has considered the recent registered direct common stock offering that resulted in approximately \$5.4 million of net proceeds, coupled with the Company's existing resources.
+In making this assessment, management has considered the July 2021 private placement that resulted in approximately \$11.5 million of net proceeds, coupled with the Company's existing resources.